Living in Venezuela

 We asked people how much they someone comfortably live on in Venezuela, they wrote:

 "The cost of living in Venezuela is generally quite low, with basic necessities such as food and transportation being relatively inexpensive.
 However, due to the country's economic crisis, the cost of living has been steadily increasing in recent years.
 Inflation has been particularly high, with prices for basic goods and services rising significantly.
-Additionally, the availability of certain goods and services can be limited due to shortages, making them more expensive," wrote one member in Venezuela.
+Additionally, the availability of certain goods and services can be limited due to shortages, making them more expensive," wrote a member in Venezuela.

 "The cost of living in Venezuela is generally high, especially in the larger cities.
 Caracas, the capital, is one of the most expensive cities in the country, with prices for goods and services being significantly higher than in other parts of the country.
 Rent for a nice one bedroom apartment in Caracas can range from $500 to $1000 USD per month, while a nice two bedroom apartment can range from $800 to $1500 USD per month.
-Eating dinner at a moderately priced restaurant in Caracas can cost around $20 USD per person," said one expat living in Venezuela.
+Eating dinner at a moderately priced restaurant in Caracas can cost around $20 USD per person," remarked one expat in Venezuela.

 What type of recreational facilities are in Venezuela?